msaadsohail07-Certified/knowledge-chatbot-Saad./README.md

 ## Features
 - Domain-specific knowledge base
-- Retrieval + Generative AI integration
+- Retrieval + Google Gemini integration
 - Simple and clean Streamlit interface
 - Can run both locally and on the cloud